-1. Select a clean & dry wall or cabinet door you will place the two adhesive hooks to, making sure there is enough clearance so lids do not knock into anything (we recommend the under sink cabinet).
-Be sure to use the clear hooks which were designed to be stronger & last longer than the provided steel hooks.
+1. Select a clean & dry wall or cabinet door you will place the two clear adhesive hooks to, making sure there is enough clearance so lids do not knock into anything (we recommend the under sink cabinet).

 2. Remove the protective strip on the back of each hook to expose the adhesive layer.

 3. Place hooks in the lid holder eyelets and position in place on your cabinet door, making sure the lids can fit nice and snug and hang freely down without obstruction.

 4. We suggest that you let the hooks sit in place for 48-72 hours without the lid holder to give the adhesion time to dry and bond.
 Once firm, place the lid holder onto the hooks and add your lids from smallest to largest.

 5. Your hooks will be tough cookies to remove once properly applied.
 To detach, blow a hair dryer onto the adhesive for about 30 seconds to loosen it up.
 Then carefully stick a butter knife behind to separate from the surface.

 6. If you need to clean your lid holder, please hand wash.

 Each of your four pans come with its own holding rack for easy storing.
 All four racks magnetically connect to create a match made in heaven.

 1. We recommend arranging your pan racks horizontally.
 If stacking vertically, stacking more than two racks at a time may cause them to collapse.